alephium/docs/docs/FAQ.md

 ### What are stateful UTXOs and how are they different from the other UTXOs models?

 There are two types of states: mutable state (e.g. ETH) and immutable state (e.g. UTXO, Extended UTXO).
-Mutable state is much more expressive as you can see from the ecosystem of ETH, while eUTXO can be used to build some applications with limitations.
+Mutable state is much more expressive as demonstrated by the ecosystem of ETH.
+While  eUTXO can be used to build some applications it still has limitations.
 In our stateful UTXO model, we support ETH-like mutable states.
-It allows us to easily build dApps as powerful as on Ethereum without the security concerns of the account model.
+It  allows us to easily build dApps as powerful as on Ethereum without the  security concerns of the account model. https://www.youtube.com/watch?v=VVYH9rBJAdA

 ### What is the reason for making a new language instead of using an existing language like Solidity?